 Pregnant employees and their partners as well as those planning to adopt a child under 16 years of age are entitled to up to 18 weeks of paid parental leave per family.
 Parental Leave Pay (PLP) equal to the national minimum wage is issued by the employer but refunded by the Australian Government.

 In addition, twelve months of unpaid parental leave can be taken by each partner if they have been working for the same employer for more than one year.

 For female employees, parental leave can start six weeks before the expected due date while the partner’s parental leave can start no earlier than on the actual day of birth.

-two days of compassionate leave in case of death or serious injury of a close family member
+2 days of compassionate leave in case of death or serious injury of a close family member

-long service leave (duration and required length of service vary between states and territories)
+Long-service leave (duration and required length of service vary between states and territories)

 In addition to employment termination by default – i.e. in case of a fixed-term contract – resignation and mutual agreement, employment in Australia may be terminated by one of the following reasons (non-exhaustive list):